Section 1: Values and principles of ethical conduct

 - Chapter 3.2 Databanks discusses the principles to consider in a wide range of data types and methodologies.

 - Chapter 3.3 Interventions and therapies, including clinical and non-clinical trials, and innovations focuses on human research designed to discover the effects of an intervention, especially randomised clinical trials.

-- Chapter 3.4 Human tissue samples provides guidance for institutions and those involved in research using human tissue with respect to policy, consent, and commercialisation.
+- Chapter 3.4 Human biospecimens in laboratory based research provides guidance for institutions and those involved in research using human biospecimens (including human cell lines) with respect to consent, secondary usage and import/export.

 - Chapter 3.5 Human genetics assists with consideration of the ethical issues specific to genetic research.

 This section will help researchers and reviewers to identify ethical matters relating to specific categories of research participants.
 Participants in these categories will also find this Section valuable.